 Morrison’s attitude is part of a feeling in some Liberal circles that business organisations should in effect be an extension of a Coalition government, peopled by its friends and there to serve its interests and argue its case.

-Hence the periodic angry attacks on the Business Council of Australia (BCA) by the Victorian Liberal president, Michael Kroger.
-Years ago the Howard government was feral about then-BCA chief executive, David Buckingham, who had formerly worked for Bob Hawke.
+Hence the periodic angry attacks on the Business Council of Australia (BCA) by Victorian Liberal president, Michael Kroger.
+Years ago the Howard government was feral about then BCA chief executive, David Buckingham, who had formerly worked for prime minister Bob Hawke.

 Business lobbies may favour conservative governments’ policies but don’t want to be seen as compliant handmaidens.
 Thus among the 18 organisations recently calling for a more bipartisan approach to energy policy were the BCA and the Australian Industry Group.

 Anyway, the perfectly appropriate appointment of Bligh - who left politics several years ago and is seen by the banks as a good “face” for their message that they are changing - surely is worse for Labor than for the government.
 Presumably Bligh wouldn’t have been employed unless she was broadly in line with the banks’ views; most pertinently, she opposes a royal commission, to which the ALP is committed.